 A valuation of a representative sample of land and buildings covering about a fifth of the property assets was carried out as at 31 March 2021 by BNP Paribas, who are RICS qualified and independent of the Authority.
-The valuer has advised that their valuations are subject to "material valuation uncertainty" as a result of the Covid-19 pandemic (see Note 2 for more information).
 Since the valuation in 2018, all properties had been remeasured by the valuer, who indicated how much of the increase or reduction in value for individual properties resulted from the change in floor areas.
 The results of this revaluation were applied to all properties, making allowance for the remeasurement in each case.
 This resulted in unrealised gains of £814k and revaluation losses of £1.6m.